sibradzic/upp/README.md

       Extracts PowerPlay data from full VBIOS ROM image

+      The source video ROM binary must be specified with -r/--video-rom parameter, and extracted PowerPlay table will be saved into file specified with -p/--pp-file.
+For example:

+          upp --pp-file=extracted.pp_table extract -r VIDEO.rom

       Default output file name will be an original ROM file name with an additional .pp_table extension.